 Real Money Contests

 Real money contests are often sponsored through a broker because this makes trades easier to track, and they are often an options broker because of the legal restrictions and regulations that go along with this.
 And oftentimes, you will find that the goal of the contest isn’t exactly the same.
 While traditional demo account contests focus on the amount earned, real-money contests can’t always promote that aspect because of legal restrictions.
 Some options brokers have shifted the focus to the number of trades made over a certain period of time instead.
 For example, if you execute 400 trades in a week, and the next person behind you only has 375, then you win.
 These kinds of contests can be very dangerous if you aren’t paying attention to profit rates and they can encourage indiscriminate trades, or trading for the sake of having more trades.
 Unfortunately, these types of contests can be counterproductive for you.
-You also have traders using an options robot, that could skew the results.
+You also have traders using an options robot, which could skew the results.
 This is something to keep in mind for sure.

 With that said, it is possible to find real money contests in other marketplaces that focus on a more traditional model.
 These are typically much smaller in scope and they sometimes require you to take screenshots of your account pages so that you can prove that you made a certain trade at a certain time and made or lost a certain amount.
 The proof is always a good thing to have.

 Real money contests typically require you to report percentages earned rather than dollar amounts earned.
 Unless all contestants were, to begin with the same amount of cash in their accounts, this is the best way to handle this.
 If someone had $1,000 in their account and someone had $50,000, it would be much easier for the $50K trader to make $100 than the $1K.
 This levels the playing field and helps keep everyone competitive regardless of their account size.
 Usually, the starting account is a minimum, which would lead to better overall results.